sevagh/freemusicdemixer.com/docs/_posts/2024-02-23-Demucs-segmentation.md

 > In the weighted overlap add (WOLA) method, we apply a second window ... prior to the final overlap-add to create the output signal.
 Such a window can be called a "synthesis window" ... or simply "output window."
 Output windows are important in audio compression applications for minimizing "blocking effects."
 The synthesis window "fades out" any spectral coding error at the frame boundaries, <span class="blog-highlight">thereby suppressing audible discontinuities</span>.
 The WOLA method is most useful for nonlinear "instantaneous" FFT processors such as perceptual audio coders, time-scale modification, or pitch-shifters.
 In these and other <span class="blog-highlight">nonlinear signal processing operations</span>, the output window helps to suppress artifacts caused by nonlinear spectral modifications.

-I highlighted the "nonlinear signal processing operations" phrase to guess that Demucs can be considered a form of (very complicated) nonlinear signal processing operation, since it consists of building blocks like the STFT, convolution, and various neural network operations like activation functions (GELU, GLU), self-attention, etc..
+I highlighted the "nonlinear signal processing operations" phrase to guess that Demucs can be considered a form of (very complicated) nonlinear signal processing operation, since it consists of building blocks like the STFT, convolution, and various neural network operations like activation functions (GELU, GLU), self-attention, etc.

 I asked ChatGPT to help summarize these ideas: